fluxninja/aperture/docs/content/reference/policies/spec.md

 <!-- vale on -->

-The constant bool signal emitted by this component.
-The value of the constant bool can be overridden at runtime via dynamic config.
+The constant Boolean signal emitted by this component.
+The value of the constant Boolean signal can be overridden at runtime through dynamic configuration.

 </dd>
 <dt>out_ports</dt>